FrederikTobner/JANUS/Documentation/Code-Organization/Global-Include-Hierarchy.md

 The [`include/tinyos/`](../../include/tinyos/) directory contains **truly global** headers that are used across many modules and don't belong to any single module.

-> **Rule**: If a header is only used by a couple of modules, keep it in the module.
+> **Rule**: If a header is only used by a couple of kernel modules, keep it in a kernel library.
 Only promote to global if it's genuinely cross-cutting.

 ## What Goes in `kernel/include/tinyos/`